fusiongyro/lbac/tutor10.md

        EmitLn('END MAIN');
     end;
     {--------------------------------------------------------------}

-The  main program just calls Prog, and then  looks  for  a  clean
+The  main program just calls `Prog`, and then  looks  for  a  clean
 ending:

     {--------------------------------------------------------------}
     { Main Program }